lscorcia/table-edits/README.md

 #### Markup

-The only additional markup __Table Edits__ requires is a `data-field` attribute on each editable cell with it's column name:
+The only additional markup __Table Edits__ requires is a `data-field` attribute on each tabledits cell with it's column name:

 ```
 <table>